The-Mu-Foundation/Mutorials/CONTRIBUTING.md

 One last thing: if you’re refactoring a lot of code, remember to let the rest of the team know so that we can accommodate and avoid conflicts!

+Ved Thiru (PerpetualCreativity on GitHub, vulcan#0604 on Discord)

+Michael Li (ML72 on GitHub, ML72#2092 on Discord)